 Getting to Bequia with kids is a journey.
 But it’s so worth it.
-As I’ve mentioned elsewhere, our Bequia family vacation may go down as our best.
+Our Bequia family vacation will go down as one of our best.
+We’ll always remember taking in the sunset from the Bequia beaches, and slowing down to island time together.

-It may be a quiet island, but there are loads of things to do in Bequia with kids.
-That said, don’t forget that slowing down to island time is one of the best parts.
-If you take your kids to Bequia island, set aside time to simply relax and take in the views.
+It may be a quiet island, but there are plenty of things to do in Bequia with kids.
+That said, don’t forget that slowing down is one of the best parts.
+If you take your kids to Bequia, be sure to set aside time to simply relax and take in the views.

 Where is Bequia Located?